ExCiteS/communitymaps-help/_en/email-preferences.md

 ---
 layout: english
 title: "Email preferences"
-subtitle: "Use the email prefenreces centre as an easy way to manage your email and control what you receive."
+subtitle: "Use the email preferences centre as an easy way to manage your email and control what you receive."

 ---